GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

 # ESP32 Gateway demo

 This demo uses three inexpensive and readily available ESP32 devices to send and receive data from Google Cloud.
-The device with a connection to Google Cloud (Gateway) will communicate on behalf of other devices (delegate devices).
+The device with a connection to Google Cloud (Gateway) communicates on behalf of other devices (delegate devices).

-The gateway will send the data to IoT core and publish to PubSub.
+The gateway sends the data to IoT core and publish to PubSub.

 For example, you can send temperature data from multiple delegate devices to Google Cloud and store that information to see any drastic temperature changes in a room.